Excellence in Health Psychology Research Award

 By Annette Stanton, PhD, University of California, Los Angeles

-Professor Chris Dunkel Schetter is the recipient of the Society for Health Psychology Cynthia Belar Award for Outstanding Contributions to Education and Training in Health Psychology.
+Professor Chris Dunkel Schetter is the recipient of the Society for Health Psychology Cynthia D. Belar Award for Excellence in Health Psychology Education and Training.
 Since joining the Department of Psychology in 1982, Dr. Dunkel Schetter has championed the students, early-career faculty, and health psychology within and outside UCLA.
 Having served as director of the department’s health psychology program since 1995, Professor Dunkel Schetter spearheaded the transition of the graduate minor program into a departmental Ph.D. major, which admitted its first cohort in 2008 and has grown to 18 in 2015.
 Accomplishing this task was an enormous undertaking, and Chris was at the helm each step of the way, including steering the new major through official departmental and university channels, creating a robust curriculum, publicizing the area, and reviewing and attracting applicants.
 She also advocated strongly and successfully for the recruitment of both Professors Julie Bower and Ted Robles in 2006 in order to provide grounding in biopsychosocial methods, as well as a critical mass of faculty for mounting the graduate major.
 Since the inception cohort completed the Ph.D. in 2014, all graduates have gone on to strong postdoctoral fellowships or research/academic positions.

 Since 1995, Professor Dunkel Schetter has served as the PI on our long-standing T32 training grant, “Biobehavioral Aspects of Mental and Physical Health.”
 The T32 provides critical academic and financial support for graduate students across our department and postdoctoral fellows from universities across the nation.
 Dunkel Schetter plays an essential role in maintaining the funding and high quality of the NIMH training grant, particularly the emphasis on biopsychosocial models of physical and psychological health.
 She has been extremely thoughtful, skillful, and proactive in focusing our training program to align with changing NIMH priorities.
 Graduate students across our department, and particularly in health psychology, clinical psychology, and social psychology, benefit from the T32.
 It is important to note that the NIMH training program and health psychology area have produced some of the top scientists in health psychology.
 This group includes Drs.
 Greg Miller, Edith Chen, and David Creswell, each of whom received the APA Distinguished Scientific Award for Early-Career Contributions to Health Psychology.